niwrA/Software-Management-Core/README.md

 - Open the project and change the connection string in both the api and entityframeworkcore projects

-- Open the Package Manager console in Visual Studio, select the EntityFrameworkCore project, and run Update-Database to create and/or migrate the database to the latest version.
+- Open the Package Manager console in Visual Studio, and run Update-Database to create and/or migrate the database to the latest version (make sure the Api\SoftwareManagementCoreApi is the default project here)

 MongoDb
 If you want to use MongoDb (currently in development): install MongoDB using the default port, or use a Docker install, like this: